med-air/CMC/README.md

    }
 ```
 ### Contact
-For any questions, please contact ‘xiaogenzhou@126.com’
+If you have any questions, please feel free to leave issues here, or contact ‘xiaogenzhou@126.com’